U.S. flag

 Status

 HUD closed this recommendation in August 2024, an action which HUD OIG disagrees with.
 HUD provided guidance for field office staff to send to PHAs with NSPIRE inspections that scored below 60 points.
 However, HUD did not provide a protocol detailing how it would receive and review PHAs' self-inspections for compliance with HUD requirements.
 Therefore, HUD has not fully addressed the gap in controls identified in the audit that hinders HUD's oversight over PHA self-inspections.
-OIG will continue to seek clarification from HUD on the implementation and closure of this recommendation.
-However, as of July 2025, HUD has not provided any additional documentation.
+As of January 30, 2026, HUD OIG is reviewing additional information provided by HUD to address the recommendation.

 Analysis